lizzy-0323/oasisdb/readme.md

 ## 🤝 Contribution

-I welcome any contributions to this project. before contributing, please open an issue to discuss the changes you want to make.
+I welcome any contributions to this project.
+Before contributing, please open an issue to discuss the changes you want to make.

 If you want to start a PR for code changes, please follow the steps below to ensure the code quality: